 Location in Karakol

 3-kilometer away from the Northern Bus Station, the hostel is located next to the Karakol Meeting Point (Karakol Meeting Point is closed during my visit).
-Pobedy Park and Holy Trinity Cathedral is close to the hostel and a 24/7 supermarket is on the adjacent side of the road.
+Pobedy Park and Holy Trinity Cathedral are close to the hostel and a 24/7 supermarket is on the adjacent side of the road.

 I'm not sure if it's because I stayed during an off-season but the nearby coffee shops and restaurants are all closed.
 So I have to walk a little further whenever I want to eat something.
 Not that I mind walking but this is something to consider if you prefer having nearby establishments.